SEN and disability

 All staff within the school are committed to providing the best teaching for all children, including children with SEN. In order to achieve this, differentiation for individual pupils with SEND is expected when required.
 The learning environment may also be adapted to scaffold learning e.g. through the provision of coloured overlays to aid some children’s reading.

 Training, expertise and working with external support

-The school has a number of Support Staff with substantial experience of working with children with SEN. Staff attend external training when required and the Inclusion Manager attends SENCo forums within the authority and distributes relevant information to staff.
+The school has a number of Support Staff with substantial experience of working with children with SEND.
+Staff attend external training when required and the Inclusion Manager attends SENDCo forums within the authority and distributes relevant information to staff.

 The school has an ELKLAN-trained Teaching Assistant who works closely with the School’s attached Speech and Language Therapist (SALT) to provide input for children on the SALT register.

 When support within school has not been successful, or the school feels we do not have the relevant expertise to support a child, we may seek to involve further specialist support such as the Educational Psychology Service, Speech and Language Therapy, Occupational Therapy, etc. This will always be done with the permission of parents.

 The attainment of all children is tracked in the school to ensure that progress is maintained.
 Interventions are also evaluated to ensure they are effective and meeting the needs of the children.
 If a child is not making progress, they may be provided with extra support, have an intervention adapted or they may be identified for another intervention.

 The school will ensure that whenever possible, children with SEN or disabilities are enabled to engage in activities available for children who do not have SEN. This will be in line with the Equality Act 2010: advice for schools DfE Feb 2013.